 - For residential customers, the VDO will apply to all residential customers.
 The data provided by AEMO is only for residential customers with annual consumption less than 40MWh, but since very few residential customers will have annual consumption greater than 40MWh this is unlikely to make a material difference to the estimated WEC. - For small business customers, the VDO will apply to small business customers, with small business customers defined as customers with aggregate consumption less than 40 MWh per annum.
 The data provided by AEMO aligns with the applicability of the VDO.

-In contrast, the Manually Read Interval Meter (MRIM) data that is publicly available from AEMO includes aggregated half-hour electricity consumption for all type 5 meters in each of the five distribution network areas in Victoria.
-This includes a mix of residential and business customers with annual consumption up to 160MWh.
+In contrast, the Manually Read Interval Meter (MRIM) data that is publicly available from AEMO includes aggregated half-hour electricity consumption for all type 5 meters in each of the five distribution network

 3.2 Selecting appropriate historical data